Stocks end mixed on Wall Street, holding on to most of the gains they made earlier in the week

 “The stock market’s rally has legs, as the trade negotiation with China was seemingly the toughest one on the docket," said Rick Gardner, chief investment officer at RGA Investments.

 Trump has delayed a large swath of his most severe tariffs against America's trading partners, but some import taxes remain in place.
 Uncertainty over the path ahead continues to hang over businesses and consumers.
-The on-again-off-again nature of Trump’s trade policy has left companies unable to plan ahead and consumers nervous about spending.
+The on-again-off-again nature of Trump’s trade policy has left companies reluctant to make plans about investment and hiring and consumers nervous about spending.

 Businesses continue to trim or withdraw their financial forecasts as they face unpredictable trade policy and cautious consumers.